amr-yasser226/ZC/Data Governance/Course_Podcast/PODCASTS.md

-# Data Governance Course Podcasts
+# Data Governance Course Podcasts "Deep Dive"

 > These audio packs were created by [Youssef Mohammed](https://github.com/DEVOLOPER-1) and cover the full concepts of the Data Governance course.